St. George's Chapel

 The old parish register and original Book of Common Prayer still exist and are brought out for special services such as Heritage Sunday when parishioners attend in period costume.

-St. George’s has built a new parish hall, has begun a Sunday School program and now offers two services during the summer months.
+St. George’s has built a new parish hall, has begun a Sunday School program.